 - Skills building and employability support

 Phase two: Community Led Grant making

-In this phase, Corra will use its experience and learning in participatory grant making to work directly with people and communities from Black, Asian and Minority Ethnic backgrounds.
-Together, we will develop a new community led grant making programme to distribute £100,000.
-This will put communities right at the heart of decision making and they will decide how and where funds should be spent based on their needs.
+In this phase, Corra is using its experience and learning in participatory grant making to work directly with people and communities from Black, Asian and Minority Ethnic backgrounds.
+Together, we are developing a new community led grant making programme which is distributing £100,000 in ways that are designed, decided and led by the communities we are working with.
+This puts communities right at the heart of decision making and they will decide how and where funds should be spent based on their needs.

 Support will be available every step of the way, including:

 - Language support

 - One to one and group support